Remi-Gau/NARPS_CPPL/README.md

 # NARPS_CPPL
 Code for the CPPL participation to NARPS

+Some of the MRIQC and fMRIprep output was integrated to this repository in the folder `/inputs` to make it standalone.

 ## Running the analysis

 See further down for more info about docker and containers.